 Legoland: In the realm of colorful bricks

-Legoland Florida is located about an hour southwest of Orlando in Winter Haven.
+About an hour southwest of Orlando lies Legoland Florida in Winter Haven.
 The theme park was created from the former Cypress Gardens and is the world’s largest Legoland amusement park.
 Opened in 2011, Legoland covers an area of 60 hectares and features 14 themed areas with around 50 rides and attractions.

 The highlights at a glance